dlparker/mic_example/remote/README.md

 1. Setup the simple sound server (see the read me there) and start it running.
 2. Find the ip address of the machine running that server
 3. Edit src/main.cpp to set:
-   a.
-The ssid of your WiFi access point
+   * The ssid of your WiFi access point
-   b.
-The password of your WiFi access point
+   * The password of your WiFi access point
-   c.
-The TCP_ADDR that you recorded in step 2
+   * The TCP_ADDR that you recorded in step 2
 4. pio run -t upload -t monitor